Speaking Style Conversion in the Waveform Domain Using Discrete Self-Supervised Units: Introduction

-Inspired by this line of work, we propose a simple and effective method for speaking style conversion based on discrete self-supervised and partially disentangled speech representations.
-As samples of different speakers pronouncing the same utterances are challenging to curate, we follow the setup of unpaired data, similarly to~\citet{NEURIPS2021_0266e33d, yuan2021improving, kameoka2018stargan, kaneko2017parallel}.
-We encode speech using a pretrained self-supervised model together with additional information bottlenecks for rhythm and pitch of the speaker, thus requiring the model to reconstruct these using the speaker representation.
-This means that when replacing the speaker representation at inference time, the pitch contour and rhythm of the speaker also change to match that of the target speaker.
+Inspired by this line of work, we propose a simple and effective method for Speaking Style Conversion (SSC) based on discrete self-supervised and partially disentangled speech representations.
+Curating samples of different speakers pronouncing the same utterances is challenging, thus we follow the setup of unpaired data, similarly to~\citet{NEURIPS2021_0266e33d, yuan2021improving, kameoka2018stargan, kaneko2017parallel}.
 We give exact details of our approach in Section~\ref{sec:model}.
-We formalise the setup of speaking style conversion and introduce an extensive evaluation suite (explained in Section~\ref{sec:experimental_setup}).
-Results suggest the proposed approach is greatly superior to the evaluated baselines (see Section~\ref{sec:results}), while considering a simple and effective method which can be trained on a single GPU within a couple of hours.
-Code and samples can be found \href{https://pages.cs.huji.ac.il/adiyoss-lab/dissc/}{here}.
+We formalise the setup of SSC and introduce an extensive evaluation suite in Section~\ref{sec:experimental_setup}.
+Results suggest the proposed approach is greatly superior to the evaluated baselines (see Section~\ref{sec:results}), while utilising a simple and effective method which can be trained on a single GPU within a couple of hours.

-\paragraph{Our contributions}: (i) We introduce a novel, simple, and effective method which uses discrete self-supervised speech representations to perform the task of speaking style conversion; (ii) We formalise the task of speaking style conversion and propose several evaluation methods to analyze different speech characteristics; (iii) We empirically demonstrate the efficacy of the proposed approach using extensive empirical evaluation on several benchmarks considering both objective and subjective metrics.
+{\bf Our contributions}: (i) We introduce a novel, simple, and effective method which uses discrete self-supervised speech representations to perform textless speaking style conversion in the waveform domain; (ii) We formalise the task of speaking style conversion and propose diverse evaluation methods to analyze different speech characteristics; (iii) We empirically demonstrate the efficacy of the proposed approach using extensive empirical evaluation on several benchmarks considering both objective and subjective metrics.